 - Are we registered and filing sales tax returns in all the jurisdictions where we have nexus?

 - Are we charging the correct state and local sales and use tax rates?

 - Are we underpaying or overpaying sales tax on expense, inventory, or asset purchases?

 - Do we have all the exemption and resale certificates for our exempt customers?

 Q: How often should we review our internal processes for sales tax to make sure we stay in compliance?

 A: We recommend evaluating internal sales tax processes several times a year or at a minimum, every quarter.
 These checkups help to identify potential issues, such as whether sales tax returns are being timely filed, exemption and resale certificates are being collected from customers, and you are registered for sales tax in the correct jurisdictions.

 Freeman Law can help taxpayers navigate state tax laws.
-We will provide value-driven services and provide practical solutions to complex issues.
-If you have any questions, please contact George Rendziperis at 512-663-0132 or email@example.com.
+We provide value-driven services and offer practical solutions to complex tax issues.
+Schedule a consultation or call (214) 984-3410 to discuss your state and local tax concerns or questions.